Kingallice/DeathChessHackKU23/README.md

-Created Students from The University Of Kearney Nebraska:
+Created Students from The University of Nebraska at Kearney:

 Luke Slizoski:lslizoski32@gmail.com